21.4.07

 Internationals

 The SI includes many garden-variety socialist parties while its history shows a growing progressive identity.
 Those SI members that are most successful as holders of government majority tend to be more moderate than anything.
-Finally there is a communitarian presence in the SI that tends to derive from less developed or affluent nations.
+Finally there is a communitarian presence in the SI that tends to derive from less developed nations.

 The LI includes many classical liberals but it also accommodates both progressives and establishmentarians and its mission statements are carefully worded to be inclusive of all strands of liberalism.
 Those few LI members that are most successful as frequent holders of government majority tend to be more moderate than anything.

 The CDI includes many garden-variety conservative parties while its history shows a growing establishmentarian identity.
 Those CDI members that are most successful as holders of government majority tend to be more moderate than anything.
-Finally there is a communitarian presence in the CDI that tends to derive from less developed or affluent nations.
+Finally there is a communitarian presence in the CDI that tends to derive from less developed nations.

 Be mindful that the composition of internationals are always changing and parties will move from group to group.
-Also be aware there are other internationals that sit between the ones referred to here.
+Also be aware there are other internationals that sit between or beyond the ones referred to here.

 Statement of Bias

 It is worth stating my own political biases as the author of the Political Objectives Test.
-My own test result is 'Progressive' with scores of 78% Liberty 78% Equality 29% Stability.
+My own test result is 'progressive' with scores of 78% Liberty 78% Equality 29% Stability.
 This very much fits with my own self-image and past political involvement.
 But how much does it affect the way in which I have written the test?

-If my questions made the Progressive result too attractive then I would expect my survey results to be different.
+If my questions made the progressive result too attractive then I would expect my survey results to be different.
 More than 22% of participants would be Progressive and it would be the largest group (rather than one of two largest groups).
 Likewise those of opposing sentiment would be depicted as unattractive.
 Feedback says otherwise.
-The opposite of Progressive within the 'Conventional Ring' is Conservative.
-Persons who are given a Conservative result by my test with whom I have corresponded say that they find it an accurate and even complimentary description.
+The opposite of progressive within the 'conventional ring' is conservative.
+Persons who are given a conservative result by my test with whom I have corresponded say that they find it an accurate and even complimentary description.

 If one examines my descriptions of different results one will see that criticism and sometimes even a hint of lampooning only enters into my descriptions for non-conventional forms of politics.
 Nonetheless I think that I have provided descriptions which draw on the statements and concepts of different movements themselves.
 In this sense I feel I have represented them accurately.